bodergob373/mc-tires-mod/README.md

 # Minecraft Tire Mod
-(ignore the mod name)
+For 1.20.1. (ignore the mod name)
-For 1.20.1

 ## Description
-A Minecraft Forge mod that adds rubber, sulfur, round wheels, and porcelain (for toilets).
+A Minecraft Forge mod that adds rubber, sulfur, round wheels, and porcelain.
 ### Items
 - Sulfur: A resource obtained by mining or crushing sulfur deposits.
 - Sulfur Powder: Obtained by crushing sulfur or splashing coal dust.